athikaf/dbank/README.md

 ## A note from the Developer(@athikafz)

+Firstly, note that this is an *open-source personal project*!
+So basically it is not real.
+I did it to gain hands-on experience in dfx protocols.

-This project basically is a Decentralised Bank application that compounds your money with every second.
+So what is it?
+It is a Decentralised Bank application that compounds your money with every second.

 I call it "Bank.in" - Brought to you by The Hacking School :)